Learn to lead with creative vision

-- You’ll get hands-on experience at corporations, small businesses, non-profit organizations, and even churches.
+- You’ll get hands-on experience at corporations, small businesses, non-profit organizations, and churches.

-- Our Enactus team (an entrepreneurial service & education team that competes nationally) has been incredibly successful in recent years — advancing to nationals and getting opportunities to practice their skills in front of Fortune 500 leaders.
+- Our Enactus team (an entrepreneurial service & education team that competes nationally) has been successful in recent years — advancing to nationals and gaining opportunities to practice presentation skills in front of Fortune 500 leaders.